-Long-term incentive awards for 2009 were determined and approved at the Committee's regularly scheduled December 2008 meeting and are reflected in this Proxy Statement, including in the Summary Compensation Table on page 30 and the "Grants of Plan Based Awards" table on page 32.
+Long-term incentive awards for 2011 were approved at the Committee's December 2010 meeting for all named executive officers except Mr. Thomas, whose award was approved by the Board of Directors at its December 2010 meeting.
+The awards are reflected in the Summary Compensation Table on page 31 and the "Grants of Plan Based Awards" table on page 32.

-For senior executives, 2009 stock option and performance share award levels were based on three factors:
+For senior executives, 2011 stock option and performance share award levels were based on three factors:

-(i) the aggregate dollar value of the total long-term incentive award opportunity for the executive approved by the Committee;

-- (ii) the Committee's allocation of that total value between stock options and performance share awards;and - (iii) the value of a stock option and performance share award calculated at the grant date of January 2, 2009.
+- (i) the aggregate dollar value of the total long-term incentive award opportunity for the executive approved by the Committee, or, for Mr. Thomas, the Board of Directors; - (ii) the Committee's allocation of that total value between stock options and performance share awards; and - (iii) the value of a stock option and performance share award calculated at the grant date of January 3, 2011.

-For award purposes, the value of a stock option is based on the Black-Scholes valuation model, which is the same method we use in our financial statements.
-The grant date dollar value of a performance share was determined using a valuation model provided by Hewitt which reflects, among other factors, the current market price of Rayonier common stock, the probability of attaining the performance criteria, vesting restrictions, the maximum award opportunity, termination provisions and the lack of payment or accrual of dividends during the performance period.
-Consistent with applicable accounting rules, we use a different performance share valuation model for financial statement purposes which is derived from a simulation model run after the awards are made.
-For 2010, the Performance Share Award Program was revised to eliminate the use of a valuation model to determine the grant date value of a performance share.
-Instead, the value will be determined based on the closing price of Rayonier stock on the grant date (see "2010 Compensation Decisions" on page 28).
+For award purposes, the value of a stock option was based on the Black-Scholes valuation model, which is the same method we use in our financial statements.
+The value of a performance share was determined based on the closing price of Rayonier stock on the grant date.
+Consistent with applicable accounting rules, we use a different performance share valuation model for financial statement purposes, which is derived from a simulation model run after the awards are made.